 FAQs

 Yes, pumpkin protein balls can be frozen!
 Simply place them in a single layer on a baking sheet, freeze until solid, then transfer to a freezer-safe bag.
-They can last up to 3-6 months, making them perfect for meal prepping and enjoying later.
+They can last up to 3-6 months.
 Because of the ingredients in them, the texture doesn't vary much, making them perfect for prepping a double batch and freezing half for later.

 If your pumpkin and peanut butter protein balls aren't sticking together, the mixture may be too dry.
 Try adding a little more pumpkin puree, peanut butter, or a splash of water to help bind the ingredients.
 Chilling the mixture before rolling can also help firm them up.